muskit/wack-format/README.md

 - `#RUBI_ARTIST` str?
   - same as `RUBI_TITLE`, but for the song's artist
 - `#COPYRIGHT` str?
-  - a carry-over from WACCA; can be used for sub-text not related to copyright.
+  - a carry-over from WACCA
+  - can be used for sub-text not related to copyright
+  - **DELIBERATION NEEDED**: rename to `#SUBTEXT`?
 - `#GENRE` str?
-  - a carry-over from WACCA; can be used for arbitrary sorting purposes (**DELIBERATION NEEDED**)
+  - a carry-over from WACCA
 - `#BPM` str
   - **does not actually affect gameplay tempo**; that's defined in charting!